Cafetiere Coffee Brew Guide | Horsham Coffee Roaster

 The Cafetiere is a brilliant and simple way to make a delicious filter coffee, with minimal fuss or precision you can brew a balanced and full bodied cup for up to 12 people.

 The general consensus is to grind coarse for this method, however due to the inefficient extraction compared to a v60, I find that grinding on a normal drip filter setting ensures you get more sweetness and clarity.

 All coffees will taste great through a Cafetiere, what you may lose in complexity you will make up for in body.

 Total Brew Time: 4 - 5 minutes

 - 2 Spoons

-1. Pre-heat your Cafetiere with boiling water, leave for 1 minute and dump the water.
+Then, leave for 1 minute and dispose of the water.
 This will keep your brewing temperature stable allowing for a much more even extraction.

-2. Place the Cafetiere on the scales, zero the scales and put 20g of coffee in, then zero the scales again.
+Place the cafetiere on the scales and put the 20g of coffee in the cafetiere, then zero the scales again.

 3. Start timer.

 4. Pour 300ml of water just off the boil directly onto the grounds.